 The answer to the question has more to do with the nature of faith.
 God's sovereign choice is primarily exhibited in his choosing the method of salvation.
 "It is not ... dependent on man's desire or effort, but on God's mercy."
 God's gift to humanity is a "righteousness for everyone who believes."
 We stand perfected in the sight of God and thus eternally secure, "by grace though faith."
 In simple terms then, we cannot lose our salvation while we place ourselves under the mercy of God and rest on his forgiveness freely given in Christ.

 If it is true that God's sovereign will enacts the method of salvation rather than selecting individuals for salvation, then in theory a believer can abandon their faith.
 Yet, Jesus' prophetic warning serves to empower perseverance.
-Once we come under the mercy of God, we find that the indwelling Spirit of Christ carries us toward that dreadful day.
-As long as we place ourselves under the mercy of God we will never lose our salvation and that mercy, of itself, has the power to hold us firm until that great day.
+As long as we "keep watch", keep watching to our faith, we will find that the indwelling Spirit of Christ carries us toward that dreadful day.
+As long as we place ourselves under the mercy of God we will never lose our salvation and that mercy, of itself, will hold us firm to the end.

 1. Be on guard, be alert and watch.
 Discuss what Jesus means.